 Reducing cycle times is generally desirable to increase the people flow through an intersection.
 At some intersections, optimisation is achieved with cycle times longer than the minimum, such as where there is high demand for a certain movement direction relative to others.
-Reducing the walking crossing distance by extending the footpath can also improve intersections for pedestrians.
+Reducing the walking crossing distance by extending the footpath can also improve intersections for people walking.

-Figure 20.
-Conceptual diagram of people movement through a central city intersection over time.
+Figure 22: Conceptual diagram of people movement through a central city intersection over time.

-5.2 Reduce tram and bus travel times and increase reliability
+5.2 Reduce travel times and increase reliability of trams and buses